Daryl Sabara

 Daryl Christopher Sabara (born June 14, 1992) is an American actor.
 He is known for portraying Juni Cortez in the Spy Kids film series, and for a variety of television and film appearances, first as a child actor and continuing into adult roles, including voice roles.

 Early life

+Sabara was born on June 14, 1992 to a Jewish family of Russian descent in Torrance, California, a suburb of Los Angeles.
+His father, who died in 2026, left the family when he was a year old and he was raised by a single mother.
+His family would attend Chabad events and had his bar mitzvah at a Chabad house.
 He graduated from West Torrance High School in 2010.
-His fraternal twin sister is an actor.
-The siblings are of mostly Russian-Jewish descent.
+His twin sister, Eve Sabara, is also an actor.
 Sabara began performing with the regional ballet company, South Bay Ballet.